snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 The API key generation has been done, will have to integrate the google maps with the web application.

 Idle timeout for the application has been set.
 If there is any inactivity for 10 minutes will log out automatically.

+This week as a team and myself worked on creating the session time out for all the screens of the web application.
+We setted an idletimeout of 10 minutes, this enhances the security of our web application.